-ARC/ORNL Math-Science-Technology Summer Institute
+ARC/ORNL High School Summer Math-Science-Technology Summer Institute

-Joint Science and Technology Institute
+Joint Science and Technology Institute (JSTI)

-A two-week, residential program for current high school students intended to expose students to scientific research through hands-on projects, to enable students to work with real-world scientists, and to increase students’ awareness of career opportunities in STEM-related fields.Learn More
+JSTI is a two week residential program in Maryland for current high school teachers exposing them to scientific research through hands-on projects.
+This program enables educators to work with real-world scientists and increase student awareness of career opportunities in STEM-related fields.Learn More

 K-12 STEM calendar

 A number of opportunities are offered for teachers to participate in STEM programs that enhance classroom teaching.
 During the summer months, ORAU offers a variety of STEM education workshops to provide middle and high school educators the opportunity to engage in hands-on activities that enhance their STEM curriculum.Learn More

 Rocky Hill Elementary School teacher Jordan Haney explains why technology in the classroom helps students develop a greater appreciation for STEM education.